ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/003.jpg"
-  height="100%"
+  caption="Patty on a local peak near the small town of Margahovit" height="100%"
 %}
-Patty on a local peak near the small town of Margahovit

 We traveled south following Vardenyats Mountain Pass, the original silk road that was used from 2nd millennium BC to 16th century A.D., stopping at an ancient structure that once housed traders on their journey.
 We drove through Vayots Dzor province to Hermon village, a small city found on the foot of the Yeghegis River.
 This trail was noted by Marco Polo in his journals travelling through this region and meeting Armenian folk.